Chris Isaak: Music career

 In 1985, Isaak signed a contract with Warner Bros.
 Records and released his first album, Silvertone, to critical acclaim, including from John Fogerty.
 Despite being named after his band, Silvertone was mostly recorded with session musicians.
 The album's sound was raw and diverse, mingling country blues with conventional folk ballads.
 Although the album was a critical success, it failed to sell respectably.
 Two tracks from the album, "Gone Ridin'" and "Livin' for Your Lover", featured in David Lynch's 1986 film Blue Velvet.

 Isaak's self-titled follow-up album was released in 1987 and reached the Billboard 200.
 The album saw Isaak hone his style to sophisticated R&B. The artwork for Chris Isaak was photographed by fashion photographer Bruce Weber.
 Three tracks from the album -- "You Owe Me Some Kind of Love", "Blue Hotel", and "Lie to Me" –- were used in Episode 5 of the 1987 TV series "Private Eye".

 Warner Bros. moved Isaak to their Reprise Records label in 1988.
-That same year, "Suspicion of Love" by Isaak appeared in Married to the Mob, a hit movie starring Matthew Modine, Michelle Pfeiffer, and Dean Stockwell.
+That same year, "Suspicion of Love" by Isaak appeared in the film Married to the Mob.